Dongfeng deal buys time and new blood for Peugeot

 It will also reinforce the Peugeot and Dongfeng Chinese joint venture with increased production, a new research and development centre and expansion into Southeast Asian markets.

-Under Peugeot family control, company insiders say the carmaker has been slow to adapt to competitive threats and has missed opportunities to deepen partnerships with BMW (BMWG.DE), Toyota (7203.T) and Mitsubishi Motors (7211.T).
+Under Peugeot family control, the carmaker has been slow to adapt to competitive threats and missed opportunities to deepen partnerships with BMW (BMWG.DE), Toyota and Mitsubishi Motors, insiders say.

-The Dongfeng deal, which has divided the Peugeot clan, will also see Chairman Thierry Peugeot hand over to an independent successor who has yet to be chosen, sources said.

 Analysts say Dongfeng's cash buys time but does not address the European problems behind much of Peugeot's 3 billion euro cash burn and 5 billion net loss in 2012.